Can Dogs Eat Turkey?

 Is turkey completely safe for dogs?

-Both white and dark-meat turkey is non-toxic to dogs.
-However, pet parents should proceed with caution when treating dogs to some turkey.
-If you do choose to give your dogs a few bites of white-meat turkey, ensure they are small and are served without seasoning or sauces.
+Both white- and dark-meat turkey is non-toxic to dogs.
+However, pet parents should proceed with caution when it comes to feeding pups turkey.
+If you do choose to let your dog eat a few bites of white-meat turkey, be sure they are small and served without sauces or seasoning.

 And, as with giving your dog any people food, moderation is key.
 “Some of the common emergencies pets encounter around the holidays include digestive upset from over-indulging in foods they are not accustomed to,” Dr. Fox says.
 “In more serious cases, this can also cause pancreatitis, often from eating fatty or spicy foods.”